secretstartups/handbook/people-group/learning-and-development/index.html.md

 - Apply a burn-down chart with milestones to track time spent
 - Create the issue in the sprint where the work starts
-- When creating L&D contnet, apply one issue to one course when developing content.
+- When creating L&D content, apply one issue to one course when developing content.
 Maintain all course development material in the issue for organization.
 - Epics do not show up in the boards
 - Apply a Storyboard template for course development
 - Apply labels to manage different work and priorities (leadership requests, prioritized, p1-p3, triage, WIP, Backlog)